Description

 The hinged lid reveals a pierced gilt silver screen and a singing feathered bird, a testament to the Ottoman preference for elaborate decorative objects.
 The floral ornamentation, featuring tulips and hyacinths with elongated stems and floral branches, aligns with traditional Ottoman designs seen in Iznik ceramics and textiles.

-The Armenian craftsmanship is evident in the meticulous silverwork, including parallel molded patterns, beaded chains, rhombic rows, and zigzag designs—techniques widely used in the Ottoman Empire.
+The Armenian craftsmanship is evident in the meticulous silverwork, including parallel moulded patterns, beaded chains, rhombic rows, and zigzag designs—techniques widely used in the Ottoman Empire.

 A secret compartment at the back of the box holds the bird-shaped key, demonstrating thoughtful design and functionality.
 The automaton mechanism, with Swiss or German engineering influences, is finely tuned via an additional key slot at the base.